Enjoyable hike through pine barrens with informative forestry and nature displays along the way.

-A porta-john is down the park road just over the bridge and is passed on this route early on.
+A portable toilet is down the park road just over the bridge and is passed on this route early on.
 Or walk down the road first.

-Another porta-john is on the Light Green (Forest Products Loop) trail.
+Another portable toilet is on the Light Green (Forest Products Loop) trail.

 Overview: RED (Firewise) – WHITE (Project Learning) – Light Green (Forest Products Loop) – BLUE (Swamp Life) – RED (Firewise) – PINK (Swamp Loop) – RED (Firewise) – YELLOW (Pine Acres)

 0.0 – Across the parking lot from the Interpretive Center, start following RED (Firewise) briefly, then turn RIGHT to start following WHITE (Project Learning).

 Continue on WHITE (Project Learning) as it crosses and briefly joins YELLOW (Pine Acres) a few times.